Code of Student Rights and Responsibilities

-A Student group or Organization may distribute written material on campus without prior approval provided that such distribution is consistent with the policies of the University, including the University’s Advertising, Distribution and Solicitation Policy, and Facility Usage Procedures and the applicable laws of the State and of the United States and provided that it does not disrupt the operation of the University.
+A Student Organization may distribute written material on campus without prior approval provided that such distribution is consistent with the policies of the University, including the University’s Advertising, Distribution and Solicitation Policy, and Facility Usage Procedures and the applicable laws of the State and of the United States and provided that it does not disrupt the operation of the University.

 The Student press is to be free of censorship.
 The editors and managers shall not arbitrarily be suspended because of Student, Faculty, administration, alumni or community disapproval of editorial policy or content.